JoE11-y/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 101-print_comb4.c

 	Write a program that prints all possible different combinations of three digits.Numbers must be separated by ,, followed by a space.
 The three digits must be different

+- 102-print_comb5.c

+	Write a program that prints all possible combinations of two two-digit numbers.
+The numbers should range from 0 to 99. wqThe two numbers should be separated by a space